themarquisdesheric/amber-health/src/pages/articles/2019-11-22-endometriosis-treatments.md

 <blockquote class="blockquote">Medical therapy represents only a symptomatic treatment and not the definitive solution to endometriosis lesions that may persist despite different medications, dosages, and duration of the therapy

-<cite><a href="https://journals.sagepub.com/doi/full/10.1177/2284026519841520" target="_blank" rel="noopener noreferrer">-Dr. Federica Di Guardo, Management of women affected by endometriosis: Are we stepping forward?
+<cite><a href="https://journals.sagepub.com/doi/full/10.1177/2284026519841520" target="_blank" rel="noopener noreferrer">-Management of Women Affected by Endometriosis: Are We Stepping Forward?</a></cite>
-</a></cite>

 </blockquote>